mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 the relative priority of streams".
 A QUIC implementation could allow QUIC Plugins to extend or override its stream scheduler.

-For other applications over QUIC with a broad range of requirements, a flexible approach for defining the stream scheduling policy is key to best fit their needs.
+For other applications using QUIC with a broad range of requirements, a flexible approach for defining the stream scheduling policy is key to best fit their needs.
 QUIC Plugin offer a flexible way to embed application knowledge inside the QUIC implementation.